Ana de Armas: Early life

-De Armas was born in Havana, Cuba, and raised in Santa Cruz del Norte.
-Her maternal grandparents were Spanish immigrants to Cuba from the regions of Guardo, León, and Valverde de la Sierra, Palencia, both in the north of Spain.
-Her father Ramón de Armas had various jobs, including bank manager, teacher, school principal and deputy mayor of a town.
-He previously studied philosophy at a Soviet University.
-Her mother Ana Caso worked in the human resources section of the Ministry of Education.
+Ana Celia de Armas Caso was born on 30 April 1988 in Havana, Cuba, and raised in Santa Cruz del Norte.
+Her father Ramón de Armas held a range of positions throughout his career, including bank manager, teacher, school principal, and deputy mayor.
+He had previously studied philosophy at a Soviet Union university.
+Her mother Ana Caso served in the human resources department of the Ministry of Education.
+De Armas' maternal grandparents were Spanish immigrants to Cuba from Valverde de la Sierra in León and Guardo in Palencia, both in northern Spain.
 De Armas has one older brother, Francisco Javier de Armas Caso, an American–based photographer who, in 2020, was questioned by Cuban police due to his critical stance on Decree 349 and his links to artists under government surveillance.
-While de Armas grew up with food rationing, fuel shortages and electricity blackouts during Cuba's Special Period, she has described her early life as happy.
+Although de Armas grew up amid food rationing, fuel shortages, and electricity blackouts during Cuba's Special Period, she has described her early years as happy.

-During her childhood and adolescence, de Armas had no Internet access and had limited knowledge of popular culture beyond Cuba.
+During her childhood and adolescence, de Armas had limited knowledge of popular culture beyond Cuba.
 She was allowed to watch "20 minutes of cartoons on Saturday and the Sunday movie matinee."
-Her family did not own a video or DVD player, and she watched Hollywood movies in her neighbor's apartment.
+Her family did not own a VCR, and she watched Hollywood movies in her neighbor's apartment.
 She memorized and practiced monologues in front of a mirror, and decided to become an actress when she was 12.
 In 2002, aged 14, she successfully auditioned to join Havana's National Theatre of Cuba.
 She sometimes hitchhiked to attend the "rigorous" course.
 While a student, she filmed three movies.
 She left the four-year drama course shortly before presenting her final thesis because Cuban graduates are forbidden from leaving the country without first completing three years of mandatory service to the community.
 At age 18, with Spanish citizenship through her maternal grandparents, she moved to Madrid to pursue an acting career.